 Place your peeled okoho stick on any clean safe surface and hit with a pestle gently to loosen it.
 Remove the rope-like layer, then discard the stick.

 Wrap your rope like layer together like a sponge and place in a bowl, add hot water and allow to sit for 8 – 10 minutes.

-Remove your meat and molded egusi from the pot while boiling and set aside.
+Remove your meat and moulded egusi from the pot while boiling and set aside.

-Put on low heat add back your meat add molded egusi, and stir together for some minutes.
+Put on low heat and add back your meat and moulded egusi stirring together for some minutes.

 Serve with any swallow of your choice preferably pounded yam.